If you didn’t already know, “onomatopoeia” is a term that sounds like its own name when spoken.

 Are Your Brakes Grinding, Squealing, Or Rattling?

-Lastly, there’s grinding, which is the most alarming sound to hear.
+Lastly, there’s grinding, which is the most disturbing sound to hear.
 Why?
 Because it nearly always leads to repairs being needed, many of which are costly.
 Thankfully, we’ll now cover the top reasons your brakes might be grinding.

 The Top 6 Reasons Behind Grinding Brakes